ilyakb1/ExchangeRates/README.md

 File name format: exchangerates_2018111013.txt

 Fututre To Do: Another service which will cleanup or archived the files after one day should be introduced.
+To make storage work default user temp directory should be accessible for tests and user account used to run Worker and Web Api Services

 ###Service node - ExchangeRateService
 Self hosted rest service in console.